 A cancer diagnosis is life-changing.
 This is why Oncopadi and Sebeccly Cancer Care has developed cancer support resources and tips on coping after a cancer diagnosis.
 Some of our programs provide accurate cancer information, cancer support group, resources and practical support such as the free surgery program called Sebeccly Mastectomy Initiative at General Hospital, Lagos.

 For most, it means that their whole life changes as regards life plans and schedules, work and relationships.
-These are often molded to accommodate changes that follow a cancer diagnosis.
+These are often moulded to accommodate changes that follow a cancer diagnosis.
 The first questions that pop into your head are usually:

 - “Why Me?”